 Many items in PEL’s initial range are the work of British architect and designer Oliver Bernard.
 Before his association with PEL (roughly 1931-1933) Bernard was known chiefly for his interior work for Lyons’ Tea Rooms and his entrance to the Strand Palace Hotel in London in which he used chairs by Thonet.
 In fact both his SP2 and SP4 chairs had very clear antecedents in chairs made by Thonet (the Mart Stam S33 chair and the Anton Lorenz SS33) but Bernard also produced several new designs of his own such as the RP1 café chair.
 Given that PEL were seeking to mimic the German company’s success Bernard arrival was something of coup; especially since Bernard had served as judge on Thonet’s 1929 design competition alongside Le Corbusier.
 Keeping him happy may have been a challenge however, since Bernard is reported to have had a short temper and once threw a type-writer out the of the window of his London office.

-Interestingly PEL’s main British rival, Cox, had also started manufacturing the Pollack stacking chair, apparently in full knowledge of PEL having purchased the patent.
+Interestingly PEL’s main British rival, Cox, had also started manufacturing a stacking chair, apparently in full knowledge of PEL having purchased the patent from Pollack for the stacking concept.
 The inevitable happened and after further legal wranglings Cox were forced to pay PEL a fee of 6d for each chair they sold.

 Serge Chermayeff the prolific Russian émigré designer, writer and architect of the De La Warr Pavilion (with Eric Mendelsohn), was commissioned to design several pieces for PEL including a version of the chair he supplied to the BBC at Broadcasting House.
 Other examples of his work from this period include several pieces of furniture for P.E.
 Gane and his delightful Ekco AC74 radio set.